ShubhamWadkar12/Networking_for_DevOps/Tutorials/IP_Subnets_3/README.md

-# 🌍 IP Address & Subnetting (Simple Words – DevOps Friendly)
+# 🌍 IP Address & Subnetting

 This guide explains **IP addresses, subnet masks, networks, hosts, and CIDR**
 in the simplest possible way — useful for DevOps, cloud, networking & interviews.